ZGCTroy/RealCam-Vid/README.md

 - `camera_scale`: maximum L2 distance across all camera positions of the video clip from the first frame.
 - `vtss_score`: Video Training Suitability Score measured by [Koala-36M](https://github.com/KwaiVGI/Koala-36M).

+### Example Usage

+We provide a basic torch dataset in [i2v_camera_dataset.py](scripts/i2v_camera_dataset.py) to load RealCam-Vid metadata `npz`, including videos, captions and camera annoations.
+Please refer to the code for more details.

 ### Ethics Concerns